Part 2: Stone Town to Matemwe (4 days)

 Where To Stay?

 We checked into the Villa Kiva resort for a three-night stay in Matemwe.
 A successful selection of beach resorts will really impact your stay in Zanzibar so invest some time to find the right one.
 Villa Kiva was an excellent choice and it turned out it had only opened for business just recently.
 The resort is quite small with just a few 2 story bungalows.
 It is maintained to the highest standard by the manager Gabriella and the group of local staff from the village.
 A tropical garden surrounds a fresh pool in the front of the main house, which also serves as an open dining room with ocean views.
-There is a small sanded area with beach beds and a gate which leads out to Matemwe beach which is simply spectacular.
+There is a small sanded area with beach beds and a gate that leads out to Matemwe beach which is simply spectacular.
 We stayed in the top floor of the Africa House bungalow, with not much sea view unfortunately but the room was huge, clean, had good air conditioning, contained a small living room in the back and there was good wi-fi in the main house.

 Breakfast is excellent with fresh passion fruit juice and eggs of your choice.
 For lunch, you can order a-la-carte from the kitchen at reasonable prices ($5-12) and treat yourself to a great cocktail.
 Afternoon tea and freshly baked cookies are served poolside as well but the real treat is dinner.
 A delicious 3-course meal is served poolside every night and I mean a gourmet dinner usually with an Italian flavor, probably inspired by Gabriella, the manager.
 You do get a few water bottles every night in your room (which is cleaned twice a day) but if you don’t fancy paying a few dollars during the day for water, bring a few with you from Stone Town.

-And now for the beach … During the day, it is a spectacular contrast of white, turquoise and blue while at night, millions of stars light up the black sky, the most impressive star show I have ever seen.
-Matemwe beach is a picture postcard beach dotted with tall palm trees, fishing boats here and there and the odd hammock.
+And now for the beach … During the day, it is a spectacular contrast of white, turquoise, and blue while at night, millions of stars light up the black sky, the most impressive star show I have ever seen.
+Matemwe beach is a picture postcard beach dotted with tall palm trees, fishing boats here and there, and the odd hammock.

 There isn’t much happening here so just relax.
 Don’t expect to get a good swim here despite what you might hear.
 Matemwe beach is very tidal with the reef breaking 500 meters away (don’t bother venturing out there in low tide, there isn’t much to see).
-Even when the water seems to be OK, the reef is full of small corals and thousands of sea urchins so I wouldn’t really recommend swimming, definitely without sandals.
+Even when the water seems to be OK, the reef is full of small corals and thousands of sea urchins so I wouldn’t recommend swimming, definitely without sandals.

 But on the bright side of things, the beach is so long that you will enjoy a stroll in any direction where you’ll get to see the locals wandering about and also find better swimming spots where the sand extends further into the shoreline.